tesla-project/tip/README.md

     * LOG_ROTATE_MAX_BYTES: Maximum size in bytes of log files before rotate. (default 5242880)
     * LOG_ROTATE_BACKUP_COUNT: Number of log files to store as backup.
 Older files will be removed.
     * SECRET_PREFIX: Prefix added to secret names.
+    * DISABLE_MAIL_VERIFICATION: Disable the mail format checking in cases not standards are used

 ### Database